Local Government (Religious etc. Observances) Act 2015: Background

-Act
+Provisions

 Despite Pickles claiming his act restored the rights of councils to hold prayers as part of official agendas, it did not apply to all councils such as some town and parish councils.
 Conservative Party MP Jake Berry introduced the Local Government (Religious etc. Observances) Bill as a Private Members Bill, in order to affirm the rights of all councils and authorities to hold prayers before meetings.
 During introduction, he called the 2011 court judgement “an aggressive and unwelcome secular attack on our British values”.
 The bill was supported by the government and passed both the House of Commons and House of Lords.
 It received royal assent on 26 March 2015.
 The legislation would be permissive and made no obligation for councillors to attend prayers if the council decided to hold them.
 Observers noted that the act had the effect of returning the law to the perceived status quo ante before 2011 but afforded protection against similar legal challenges.